shubcoder/Shubham_Personal_Projects/README.md

-Welcome to my personal projects portfolio, here I have showcased what I've worked on in Python in my own time.
+Welcome to my personal projects portfolio, here I will showcase what I've worked on in Python in my own time.
 I'm passionate about data science and eager to land a role enabling me to apply and strengthen my knowledge and skills.